 1) This was a horrible statement to make – Because in doing so – Saul was suggesting that Jonathan was the son of a whore – No royal blood in veins

-A) The poison was running so thick in Saul’s veins he even– throws a spear at his own Son – Note v.
+1) The poison was running so thick in Saul’s veins he even– throws a spear at his own Son – Note v.
 34 Jonathan was grieved for David Rd V.35-42

 A)From a distance he hears his friend coming out to him